SSWConsulting/SSW.Rules.Content/rules/acceptance-criteria/rule.md

 Since Acceptance Criteria will be used to determine whether the work for the story is done or not, each of them needs to verified using an acceptance test.

-It is good practice to make sure that each of the Acceptance Criteria is **testable**, i.e. test(s) can be written to definitively determine whether the criteria has been met or not.
+It is good practice to make sure that each of the Acceptance Criteria is **testable**, e.g. Test(s) can be written to definitively determine whether the criteria has been met or not.
 This can help to reduce vagueness in the way acceptance criteria are defined.

 See the rule:
 [Do you write acceptance tests to verify Acceptance Criteria?](https://www.ssw.com.au/rules/does-your-team-write-acceptance-tests-to-verify-acceptance-criteria)

 ::: info
-**Note:**
-When all of the acceptance tests pass for the story, the story *might* be acceptable - but deeper testing would be required to be more certain.
+**Note:** When all of the acceptance tests pass for the story, the story *might* be acceptable - but deeper testing would be required to be more certain.
 When any of the acceptance tests fail, though, we know for sure that the story isn’t acceptable.
 It can be helpful to think of "acceptance tests" instead as "rejection tests".
 :::

 ### What's the difference between Acceptance Criteria and the Definition of Done?

-Acceptance Criteria help to answer the question, "How will I know when I'm done with this story?". **The Acceptance Criteria are different for each story**, provided by the Product Owner and  used as a way to communicate to all involved that the requirements for a particular story have been met.
+Acceptance Criteria help to answer the question *"How will I know when I'm done with this story?"*. **The Acceptance Criteria are different for each story**, provided by the Product Owner and  used as a way to communicate to all involved that the requirements for a particular story have been met.

 The [Definition of Done](https://www.ssw.com.au/rules/done-do-you-go-beyond-done-and-follow-a-definition-of-done) is a structured list of items, each one used to validate a story, which exists to ensure that the team agrees about the quality of work they’re producing.
 It is defined by the team and serves as a checklist that is used to check each story for completeness. **Items in the definition of "Done" are intended to be applicable to all items in the Product Backlog**, not just a single story.
 Examples of items in a Definition of Done that would not be part of Acceptance Criteria include: